-Anxiety is often an overwhelming condition, and when the mind is overwhelmed it can do some very unusual things.
-One of these is known as depersonalization, which is a symptom of anxiety that often fuels more anxiety and more depersonalization.
+Anxiety can be an overwhelming condition, and when the mind is overwhelmed, it can do some very unusual things.
+One of these unusual things is known as depersonalization.
+Depersonalization is, in some cases, a symptom of anxiety, and it tends to fuel more anxiety and more depersonalization.

-Depersonalization is when your mind feels divorced from your own sense of self.
-It's when you are essentially overly self-aware to the point of feeling as though you're not in your own body.
-It's a consciousness that makes it feel like you're floating outside of yourself and that your actions are not your own.
-Depersonalization is a common symptom of panic disorder, and may occur with other anxiety disorders as well.
+Depersonalization is when a person’s mind essentially feels divorced from his or her own sense of self.
+It is when a person essentially becomes overly self-aware - to the point of feeling as though they are not in their own body.
+Depersonalization is a consciousness that many have described as a feeling of floating outside of oneself and that one’s actions are not his or her own.
+Depersonalization is common for many who suffer from panic disorder and may occur with other anxiety disorders as well.

 The Most Likely Causes

-Finally, during anxiety attacks, neurotransmitters are often firing at a rapid rate.
-It's possible that these neurotransmitters are activating or de-activating parts of your mind that create this dissociative state.
+Finally, during times of increased anxiety and panic attacks, neurotransmitters in the brain are often firing at a much more rapid rate.
+Some believe these neurotransmitters are activating or deactivating parts of one’s brain that can contribute to the dissociative state of depersonalization.

 How to Reduce or Treat Depersonalization